 A standard contingency fee in a personal injury case pre-litigation is one-third (33 1/3%) of any gross settlement or award in a claim or lawsuit.
 That percentage might vary, based on the complexity of the case and the level of risk undertaken by the attorney.
 On that basis, it’s not unusual for a contingency fee in a personal injury case to be as high as 40% or as low as 25%.

 Why Are Contingency Fees Used in Personal Injury Cases?

 Imagine attending college and suffering a seriously fractured leg in a traffic accident as a result of the carelessness and negligence of somebody who ran a red light.
 You have tens of thousands of dollars of medical bills from a surgery and hospitalization, and now, you’ve also lost a semester of school that you already paid for.

 The law is clear that you’re eligible for compensation for your injuries and damages, but you’re going nowhere in trying to get the opposing insurance company to accept your claim.
-You’re a poor college student, and neither you nor your family have the financial ability to pay a lawyer hundreds of dollars an hour to represent you.
+You’re a poor college student and you got into an accident with only a permit and neither you nor your family has the financial ability to pay a lawyer hundreds of dollars an hour to represent you.

 Without a contingency fee agreement, that other driver and his insurance company walk away from justice because you can’t afford to open the front door of the courthouse.
 A contingency fee agreement with a quality personal injury lawyer opens that door for you.